 - tendinopathy of the 6th compartment of the posterior ulnar (it is an epicondylar muscle) by insertion enthesitis on the styloid of the 5th Metacarpal.
 Sometimes it can be in the tennis player a rupture of the internal partition of the 6th compartment after sudden movement of the wrist, pain on the ulnar styloid and sometimes not always obvious snap of the dislocation of the released tendon.

-The fractures of the base of the 1st metacarpus all occur on the same lesion mode: a mechanism of hyper abduction and hyper extension of the column of the thumb.
+4/ FRACTURES OF THE BASE OF THE FIRST METACARPThe fractures of the base of the 1st metacarpus all occur on the same lesion mode: a mechanism of hyper abduction and hyper extension of the column of the thumb.

 As in most hand and wrist traumas, they must be taken care of in a specialized service such as SOS Main, otherwise there may be functional complications at the level of the 1st commissure with type of fixation in closure given the adduction position of the wrist. distal fragment with repercussions on the thumb index pliers and fine grips.
 Possibility also of late degenerative complications such as post traumatic rhizarthrosis.